emacs-helm/helm/.github/ISSUE_TEMPLATE/bug_report.md

 To run it, simply switch to the directory where Helm is installed and call `./emacs-helm.sh`.
 If necessary you can specify emacs executable path on command line with "-P" option.

+For people using straight to manage their packages you have to specify the path to you emacs-async installation:

+cd ~/.emacs.d/straight/repos/helm
+EMACSLOADPATH="../emacs-async:" ./emacs-helm.sh

 ## Expected behavior